 would be a relatively quiet time in the Tree Swallow nesting cycle, and perhaps it is at

-second-year female (brown).
+intruding second-year (SY) female (brown).

 Why do "floaters" continue to intrude at your project?